Anuj003Bhatt/cwms/README.md

 - Navigate to either of the application `cwms-user` or `cwms-wallet`
 - Run the command `mvn clean install`
 - Run the jar file directly.
+**Note:**
+- Due to some outstanding issues the maven install is not working.
+- Please use the intelli to run the main app directly and the application will run.

 # Tech Stack
 - Java